Advertisement

 Sadness and Depression

 Managing diabetes can be stressful and exhausting.
-Between the constant attention about what you eat, the cost of care, and frequent blood sugar testing, you might find yourself feeling depressed.
+Demands such as paying attention to what you eat, the cost of care, and frequent blood sugar testing, may contribute to feelings of depression.
 Depression can get in the way of appropriate diabetes care.
 If you feel sad or hopeless due to diabetes, talk to your HCP.
-They may refer you to speak to a mental health professional, recommend medications, or a combination of both.
+They may refer you to a mental health professional, recommend medications, or a combination of both.

 elderly man touching his ear